2025 Esports World Cup: Club Championship

 The Club Championship was a cross-game competition within the Esports World Cup.
-The championship gave out a total of among the top 24 clubs (used by the EWC in place of "organization"), determined by their overall performance in various games throughout the tournament.
+The championship gave out a total of among the top 24 clubs (used by the EWC in place of "organization"), determined by their overall performance in various games throughout the event.
 To qualify for the Club Championship, a club had to finish in the top 8 in at least two competitions, and to win the championship title, the club also had to secure first place in at least one competition.
 Only participants who were publicly announced as part of their respective organization before 15 May 2025 for most games, or 31 May 2025 for Apex Legends and EA Sports FC 25, were eligible to earn points for their club.
 Below is a breakdown of the points awarded based on placement in the individual game championships: